 Considering the financial burden, the environmental and health impacts, and the environmental injustices, there aren’t.
-We can think about how quickly we should be transitioning away from nuclear power, just like fossil fuels, but there’s no advantage to continuing it, which is being sharply highlighted right now.
+We must establish policies and programs to transition away from nuclear power and fossil fuels, but there’s no advantage to continuing it, which is being sharply highlighted right now.

 As nuclear power plants age, they not only become more dangerous and prone to safety problems, they also become extraordinarily expensive to operate.
-In the last few years, there have been a number of nuclear power plants that have started closing because it is no longer profitable for the energy companies that own them to continue operating them.
+Since 2013, a number of nuclear power plants that have closed because it is no longer economical for the energy companies that own them to continue operating them.

-To solve this problem, the nuclear industry is pushing states and the federal government for billions of dollars in subsidies to keep these old nuclear reactors functioning.
-One of their arguments is that we need these nuclear reactors and plants to continue running because it could affect the electricity in our homes, but that’s simply untrue.
-If the funds required to keep uneconomical reactors operating were spent on energy efficiency and renewable energy sources like solar and wind power, we could not only phase out nuclear power, but reduce our use of fossil fuels, as well.
+To solve this problem, the nuclear industry has pushed states and the federal government for billions of dollars in subsidies to make these old nuclear reactors more profitable.
+One of their arguments is that we need these nuclear reactors and plants to continue running because it could affect the electricity in our homes or global warming, but that’s simply untrue.
+If the funds required to keep uneconomical reactors operating were spent on energy efficiency and renewable energy sources like solar and wind power, we could not only phase out nuclear power, but end our use of fossil fuels, as well.

 The question becomes how do we transition more quickly to renewable energy sources and energy efficiency so that we don’t need to use dirty energy sources like nuclear and fossil fuels.

 Is using nuclear power really the answer to clean, environmentally friendly energy?

 No. There is nothing environmentally friendly about nuclear power.
 It only creates different environmental problems than fossil fuel energy sources.
 But neither fossil fuels nor nuclear power are safe, sustainable, or healthy for humans and the environment.

 What kind of resources does nuclear energy require?
 With this in mind, is it worth the effort and the investment to acquire nuclear energy?